al31n/blog/content/posts/kubernetes/deploying-kubernetes-to-a-local-vm-cluster-with-kubeadm-and-vagrant.md

 Kubernetes has a basic network plugin which doesn't do pod-to-pod communication from different nodes(ie. pod A from node A to pod B from node B).
 Admins/Engineers will have to supply their own based on their needs.

 For simplicity sake, I've narrowed down to flannel by CoreOS which seems to be the common route to go for self-hosted Kubernetes.
-Cluster networking is a pretty deep topic itself.
+Kubernetes networking is a pretty deep topic itself.

 # Deploying to a local VM Cluster